 I’m not a fan of fancy hotels.
-My traveling style can be summed up as sensibly budget – I don’t mind splurging on certain things like experiences or food, but hotels rarely fall into my can-splurge category.
+My traveling style can be summed up as sensibly budget – meaning, I don’t mind splurging on certain things like experiences or food, but hotels rarely fall into my can-splurge category.

-But when our borders closed up in March 2020 and remained closed even over a year later, I wavered.
-Then, I finally pulled the trigger: I booked a 3 days 2 nights stay at the Shang, aka Shangri-la Orchard.
+But when our borders closed up in March 2020 and remained closed over a year later, I wavered.
+I finally pulled the trigger: I booked a 3 days 2 nights stay at the Shang, aka Shangri-la Orchard.
 I picked this hotel because I had heard countless times from my friends, gushing about how family friendly they are, and how it’s the perfect hotel to bring kids along.

 Without further ado, here is the full low-down on how our stay at Shangri-la Orchard went: